IN-PERSON ITALIAN LANGUAGE CLASSES

 Britta Jensen has taught Italian at the high school and college level for more than nine years.
 She has an MA in Italian from CUNY, Hunter College and studied at the University of Pescara, Italy.
 She has lived in Torino and Perugia, Italy where she worked as a teacher, translator and interpreter.
 Prior to teaching, she worked at Wine Spectator magazine which specializes in wine, food, travel and lifestyle news.
 She travels to Italy regularly, to all the regions, and considers Italy her second home.
 In her free time, she travels, reads, studies languages, skis, bikes, swims and enjoys the great outdoors.

-Spring 2018 CLASS DESCRIPTIONS
+WINTER 2022 CLASS DESCRIPTIONS

-Required Text: The Italian Project 2b.
+Required Text: The New Italian Project 1b

 Step 1) Ready to Learn?